VeronicaLourens/portfolio-1/README.md

 ### Footer
-All three pages have the same footer at the bottom of the website that includes contact details, business hours info, social media links, copyright text and disclaimer.
+All of four pages have the same footer at the bottom of the website that includes contact details, business hours info, social media links, copyright text and disclaimer.

 ![Footer](assets/screenshots/footer.jpg)